bifenglin/OSS_Chat/README.md

 # OSS_CHAT
 OSS_Chat is a chat tool designed for training domain knowledge.

-Currently, it has been trained on the domain knowledge of GitHub projects with the goal of becoming the most comprehensive knowledge platform in the open-source domain.
+OSS_Chat aims to become the most comprehensive Q&A tool for knowledge in the open-source field.
 ## Function
 Can talk with the chat, As follows:
 ![img.png](asset/img.png)